Bobclinton/Street-food/README.md

  * The implementation of HTML concepts is covered so far in this module.
  * The project includes a custom-made stylesheet that uses typography styles, cascading, the box     model, and floats.
  * Code is clean, well-refactored, and easy to read.
 This includes correct indentation, spacing, and including only necessary comments.
-* Commits are made regularly with clear messages that finish  the phrase "It will…" 8 The project repo contains a README that includes:
+ * Commits are made regularly with clear messages that finish  the phrase "It will…"
+ * The project repo contains a README that includes:
  * author-name
  * project or program name
  * description of program
  * program setup instructions
  * link to the site on GitHub Pages
  * copyright and license information
  * The project demonstrates an understanding of this week's concepts.
 If prompted, you can discuss your code with an instructor using the correct terminology.
  * Required content was in place by the deadline.

 ## License and Copyright
-© Marcos Ochieng, Moringa school Independent project.
-[MIT](https://choosealicense.com/licenses/mit/)
+© Bobclint 2021